 In the 1950s, John Bowlby studied small children separated from their parents.
-When infants, toddlers and children had safe and reliable caregivers, they are well-adjusted and emotionally healthier than those who didn’t experience secure attachment early in life.
+When infants, toddlers, and children had safe and reliable caregivers, they are well-adjusted and emotionally healthier than those who didn’t experience secure attachment early in life.
 Bowlby discovered that without secure early attachments, humans were more vulnerable to addiction.
-With human addiction, overcoming the lack of trust and connection created in childhood, creates another challenge to overcome.
+With human addiction, overcoming the lack of trust and connection created in childhood creates another challenge to overcome.
 Substance use treatment communities need to involve connecting the user to a network of safe, supportive, reliable, and empathetic people.

-Portugal, who decriminalized illicit substances in 2001, takes a broader-than-normal approach to overcoming substance abuse.
+Portugal, who decriminalized illicit substances in 2001, takes a broader-than-normal approach to overcome substance abuse.
 Instead of spending money on incarceration, Portugal has focused its resources on helping substance users connect with society.
 Portugal offers financial incentives to employers who hire and provide substance abusers a chance to reconnect with society in a positive and productive way.
 Additionally, the Portugal government funds traditional treatment opportunities and various other forms of social support.
 By actively reintegrating addicts into society, they learn to trust and connect.

 By decriminalizing drugs, addiction and related drug problems have significantly decreased.
 Drug use among adolescents and drug related deaths are downs.
-Jails and prison are no longer overcrowded.
+Jails and prisons are no longer overcrowded.
 Portugal’s unprecedented strategy of connecting rather than isolating addicted drug users has been extremely effective.

 The rat park and real-life Portugal experiment appear to prove that the opposite of addiction is not sobriety, it is the connection.
 Developing healthy interpersonal connections as a part of recovery and healing is not easy, it takes time, effort, and a support system.
 The good news?
-Recovery and social connection are possible for even the most problematic addicts.
+Recovery and social connections are possible for even the most problematic addicts.
 At Healing Springs Ranch, we want you to experience holistic recovery.